Plantar Warts

 Plantar warts can be painful, particularly when walking or standing.
 The pressure of body weight pushes the wart inward and creates a sensation similar to having a small stone in your shoe.
 They can also cluster into mosaic warts — large patches of multiple smaller warts that cover a wider area and are significantly harder to treat with home remedies.

-Over-the-counter salicylic acid treatments work inconsistently on plantar warts because the skin on the sole of the foot is thick and the virus has established itself deep within the tissue.
-Professional treatment is far more effective and eliminates the risk of spreading the virus to other areas of the foot or to other people.
+Over-the-counter salicylic acid treatments can be inconsistent on plantar warts because the skin on the sole of the foot is thick and the virus can sit deep within the tissue.
+Professional treatment helps treat the wart and may reduce the chance of continued spread to nearby skin or shared surfaces.

 Who Is at Risk?